top of page

 Artist Statement

-My main materials are acrylics, sometimes oils, charcoal, pencil, and oil pastels.
-I don’t like limiting myself to one medium, though I do have my preferences for how to use them.
+My primary materials are acrylics, occasionally oils, charcoal, pencil, and oil pastels.
+I don’t like limiting myself to a single medium, though I’m attentive to how and when each one is best used.

 Exhibitions